 Modern buyers are the new generation that will rule and determine the fashion industry, and brands should play as their playbooks.
 Theirs is an influential generation that will continue to drive the cultural change on so many fronts, and as a result, their behaviour is bound to change.
 The social media also played a significant role in making them aware about the recent developments in the fashion world and how it impacts their immediate surroundings.
 Their friends and influencers have empowered them to perceive brands from a “bottom-up” approach and know in detail what their brands stand for and how well-intentioned it is to improve their business models and ethics.
 Therefore, in such circumstances, customization is the only way to bridge the gap between customers and labels and let them work together to create beautiful and unique products.
 Customization is a great tool to establish trust among your buyers and help consumers to convey their feelings, complaints, and insights to brands so that they can offer them a product that can be cherished for a lifetime.

 Likewise, the digital bag design by iDesigniBuy allows brands to give a free hand to their buyers and let them express themselves.
-When they are free and have no one to follow, they can rely on their creativity and design a product they can proudly flaunt in front of their friends and family members.
+When they are free and have no one to follow, they can rely on their creativity and design for handbags a product they can proudly flaunt in front of their friends and family members.
 It is high time to let consumers become trendsetters with customization and digitization solutions.
 Through these models, your buyers can select the product’s features, colours and generate shapes and monograms they like.
 This helps in building emotional attachment and will force them to come back to your site for more.
 The same feelings may drive repeat purchases as consumers seek products that have been embedded with their personalities.
 In fact, advancing technology helps even SMEs to adopt customization software with easy to use and clear interfaces on their online storefronts from which consumers can create personalized products.

 The data and statistics shown above indicate that product personalization is here to stay and that the companies that work on winning their loyalty now will be able to see gains from their purchases for many years to come.